 DiversityFIRST™ Training Offerings

-All sessions listed are full day workshops that take place from April 18-21*.
+All sessions listed are full day workshops that take place on April 21*.
 There will be a limited number of participants per classes.
-The cost per workshop is $899*.
+The cost per workshop is $799*.
 You can register here.

 DiversityFIRST™ DEI Certificate

 DiversityFIRST™ Inclusive Leadership Certificate

 As businesses take stances in support of social movements, like Black Lives Matter, they effectively position themselves as allies.
 Allies make the commitment and effort to recognize their privilege and work in solidarity with oppressed groups to enact change in the struggle for justice.
 This workshop focuses on allyship, a term that identifies the set of practices that are undertaken in order to be an ally.
 Thoughtful and committed allyship can positively impact organizations in a number of ways; not only creating an environment that invites greater diversity and inclusion and employee engagement but also fostering positive images that can increase brand loyalty and achieve broader corporate social responsibility goals.
 Given the multitude of ways in which potential marginalization persists, and the varied contexts in which exclusion can take place, we can all practice allyship, and consider the role that improved allyship might play within our organizations as well as in wider society.
 Upon completion of this workshop, participants will be able to:

 - Understand allyship as a general practice while also being able to identify specific forms of allyship in the workplace